How to sell your used vehicle

 When you sell a vehicle privately, it is your responsibility to market the car, comply with any provincial requirements and negotiate with buyers.
 It will take longer and require more effort, but sometimes the increased profits are worth it – a decision that every used car seller must make.

 The value of a car depends on factors including its history, mileage and condition.
 Accident history impacts auto value, so make sure you’re aware of everything that’s happened in the vehicle’s lifetime, and be transparent about that information with the buyer.
 Did you know 61% of buyers are open to a car that’s been in an accident?
 Being upfront with the information will help you build trust with the buyer, and give them the tools they need to make sure any damage has been properly repaired.
-Show them the CARPROOF Vehicle History Report to back-up the information you’ve provided.
+Every CARPROOF Vehicle History Report now comes with the CARPROOF True Value™, two important documents that can help back-up the information you’ve provided.

 How do I get a car ready for sale?